Urban-Meteorology-Reading/UMEP-Docs/docs/source/processor/Solar Radiation Solar Energy on Building Envelopes (SEBE).rst

     This starts the calculations.

-* Add Roof and Ground Irradiance Result Raster to Project If this is ticked in, **Energyyearroof.tif** will be loaded into to the map canvas.
+* Add Roof and Ground Irradiance Result Raster to Project If this is ticked, **Energyyearroof.tif** will be loaded into to the map canvas.

 * Close
     This button closes the plugin.

 * Output
-    As mentioned earlier, three mandatory datasets are save is the model was successful.
+    As mentioned earlier, three mandatory datasets are saved if the model runs successfully.
 The geoTIFF **Energyyearroof.tif** show pixel wise total irradiance in kWh. **Energyyearwall.txt** show total wall irradiance for each wall column.
 The **Energyyearwall.txt** is formatted in the following way: first and second column is the relative row and column number from upper left corner of the modelled grid.
 The following columns are irradiance for each wall voxel starting from the ground and moving upwards as going right in each row.
-If zero values are found  (especially in the end of the row that means that the wall column has reached its maximum height.
+If zero values are found  (especially at the end of the row) that means that the wall column has reached its maximum height.
 The column voxel is decided based on the pixel resolution of the input data.
 Also, the ground and building DSM is saved in the output folder for later use.
-If the vegetation DSMs were added, one additional file (**Vegetationdata.txt**) including information of vegetation height and location are also saved.
-This file is also be used in the SBEB visualization plugin.
+If the vegetation DSMs were added, one additional file (**Vegetationdata.txt**) including information of vegetation height and location, is also saved.
+This file is also used in the SEBE visualization plugin.

 * Example of input data and result
 .. figure:: /images/SEBE2.jpg